3 Expert-Backed Ways To Support Healthy Blood Sugar Levels

 "Getting enough fiber each day is essential for healthy blood sugar levels," says Frances Largeman-Roth, RDN, nutrition expert and author of Smoothies & Juices: Prevention Healing Kitchen.
 "Adults should get 25 to 35 grams each day, but most of us fall short.
 If you spread it out to five meals (including snacks) a day, that's 5 grams of fiber per meal."

-mindbodygreen's organic veggies+, in particular, was designed to help support healthy blood sugar.
-In addition to a number of nutritious leafy greens and veggies, it features a fiber blend of flaxseed and inulin.
+Incorporating a greens powder can help: mindbodygreen's organic veggies+, in particular, contains a good source of prebiotic fiber in every serving.
+In addition to a blend of many nutritious leafy greens and veggies, the formula features a fiber blend of flaxseed and inulin from the agave plant.

-"It also provides cinnamon bark, which promotes healthy blood sugar balance by slowing the breakdown of carbohydrates during digestion,*" Jessica Cording, M.S., R.D., CDN, previously told mindbodygreen.
-In fact, some studies suggest that cinnamon promotes healthy blood sugar by increasing insulin sensitivity, or making insulin more efficient at moving glucose into cells.*
+"It also provides cinnamon bark extract, which promotes healthy blood sugar balance by slowing the breakdown of carbohydrates during digestion,"* Jessica Cording, M.S., R.D., CDN, previously told mindbodygreen.
+In fact, some research indicates that cinnamon supports healthy blood sugar by promoting insulin sensitivity, or making insulin more efficient at moving glucose into cells.* All in all, mbg organic veggies+ is a targeted nutritional tool to help maintain healthy blood sugar levels.*

 3. Try a fasted workout in the morning.